Summary: In this tutorial, we will learn the significance of the yield statement in Python with the help of examples.

-Yield statement in python suspend the function execution and return a value to the caller function.
+The yield statement in Python suspends the function execution and returns a value to the caller function.

-By using yield the function state remains preserved so on another call, the function starts its execution from the point where its last execution was suspended.
+By using it the function state remains preserved, so on another call, the function starts its execution from the point where its last execution was suspended.

 def myFunction(): print("First Hello") yield 1 print("Second Hello") yield 2 print("Third Hello") for x in myFunction(): print(x) myFunction() #no-output

 First Hello 1 Second Hello 2 Third Hello